jennabelle/sms-messaging-with-twilio/README.md

 If you do not already have ngrok, please [install](https://ngrok.com/) it.

-If you already have ngrok, navigate to directory of where your ngrok is stored.
+If you already have ngrok, navigate to directory of where ngrok is stored.
 You may have to `sudo find / -name "ngrok"` on Terminal to locate it.

     ./ngrok http 3000